-A quality program understands that intentionally working to build positive relationships with children/youth is the foundation of all other quality components.
+A quality program works with intention to build positive relationships with children/youth which are the foundation of all other quality components.

-2 Family and Community Partnerships
+Family and Community Partnerships

 A quality program understands that families and communities are assets and partners in building the program's learning environment.
-This involves developing a deeper sense of partnership with schools and identifying and meeting the needs of the children and families served.